Sahil5111/100DayChallenge/README.md

 074. tried pyehatkit to turn images to ascii art
 075. Learned about webpack bundler and made a config to workd with three js via adding html loader and css loaders
 076. Made a rotating cube using three js
+077. added a bouncing sphere and directional light to the three js project